junjizhi/emacstil.com/_posts/2021-12-30-aideel-updates.md

 This is like the [OpenAI
-playground](https://beta.openai.com/playground) where you can run the command multiple times to continue the conversion in the same buffer.
+playground](https://beta.openai.com/playground) where you can run the command multiple times to continue the conversation in the same buffer.

 Demo: